 What are the devices used in POCT?

-What are the examples of point of care diagnostics?
+What are the examples of point-of-care diagnostics?

 How do isothermal DNA amplification methods differ from traditional PCR methods?